jeremypedersen/cloud-scripts/aws/vpc/README.md

 The scripts here help managed VPCs and associated resources like Security Groups and NAT Gateways.

-- `delete-all-nat-gws.py`: Deletes all NAT Gateways found in a given region
+- `nat-gw-delete-all.py`: Deletes all NAT Gateways found in a given region
-- `delete-all-vpcs.py`: Deletes all VPCs found in a given region
+- `vpc-delete-all.py`: Deletes all VPCs found in a given region
+- `vpc-list-all.py`: Lists all VPCs (and their subnets, NAT Gateways, and )